adjkjc/h1-cli/README.md

  * https://www.microsoft.com/en-us/language/default.aspx
  * https://www.computerworld.pl/slownik/angielski/W/1.html

-## Media standard

-* Images resolution
-  - 1200x628 - for Facebook and Twitter
-  - 600x300 - for blog post

-* Image format
-  - png
-  - jpg

-* Topis
-    * We avoid physical servers - we do not want to stutter with physical servers, because we are not worried about them (we do not feel them).
-Of course, there servers are servers, but not important.

 ## Code style

 * We don't wrap lines by hand.
 Use soft wrap in code editor instead.